top of page

 • A. Smoulder^, P. Marino, N. Pavlovsky, E. Oby, S. Snyder, W. Bishop, B. Yu, S. Chase*, A. Batista*

 • "A motor cortex basis of choking under pressure."
 Neural Control of Movement Annual Meeting, Apr.
-2023 (Podium and Poster)
+2023 (Podium and Poster); organized "Motivated movement" panel

 • Exceptionally large rewards lead to a collapse in neural information about upcoming movements.”
 COSYNE 2022 (Poster, Abstract, Multimedia Brief)